mangalam-research/salve/README.rst

 If someone wishes to use salve but needs support for any of the features that are missing, they may ask for the feature to be added.
-Submit an issue on github for it.
-If you do submit an issue to add a feature please make a case for it.
+Submit an issue on GitHub for it.
+If you do submit an issue to add a feature, please make a case for it.
 Even better, if someone wishes for a feature to be added, they can contribute code to salve that will add the feature they want.
 A solid contribution is more likely to result in the feature being speedily added to salve than